preservim/vim-markdown/README.md

 this includes support for at-mentions, emoji, and commit/issue references.
 See the
 [GFM reference](https://help.github.com/articles/github-flavored-markdown)
 for details of the syntax.
 This option is disabled by default.
+Note that syntax highlighting of GFM's fence-style code blocks are enabled regardless of this setting.

 ```vim
 let g:vim_markdown_expanded_gfm_syntax=1